Student Scholars

 Do you want to help solve the world’s most complex problems, but you're not sure how?

 Do you ever wonder how your academic learning can prepare you to create the change you want to see in the world?
-This is exactly what the Student Scholar program offers you—the experience, the support, the tools, and funding to make a difference your way.
+This is exactly what the Student Scholar program offers you—the experience, the support, the tools, and funding to make a difference.
 When you become a Student Scholar, you can build your own unique path toward social change work that reflects your passions and interests.

 Learn More & Apply